emeinhardt/cat-herder/README.md

  - To support evaluation and testing/development, there are two main product functors (from `sized-vectors` and `orthotope`) available for use with `->` that have instances for most of the `cat-herder` hierarchy.
+ - There is support for trees-that-grow variants of the basic free category types, with an example use case for pretty-printing to GraphViz.

  1. __GraphViz__.
 Functionality for generating graphviz diagrams of free paths